IIDimov18/bulls-and-cows-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.

+To run it you will need to install the packages with `npm install` and run it with `ng serve`, also if there is no [Angular CLI] on the machine or an older version then the required you will need to update or install [Angular CLI]

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.